-Based in Manchester, Emma Lavelle (who previously wrote the blog Kisses & Cross Stitches) is a freelance travel & lifestyle writer who has contributed to publications such as Stylist magazine, Amuse, In Clover magazine and Mahabis Journal.
+Based in Manchester, Emma Lavelle (who previously wrote the blog Kisses & Cross Stitches) is a freelance travel & lifestyle writer who has contributed to publications including Stylist magazine, The Culture Trip, Rucksack magazine and Mahabis Journal.
 She loves getting outdoors, exploring the world, sitting around a campfire and getting lost in a good book.
 Alongside writing, she dabbles with photography, social media, content planning and interior styling.
 When her metaphorical pen isn't in hand, she's probably hanging out with her boyfriend & dog, wandering around the countryside or sipping on a gin & tonic.

 Are you a brand that would like to work with Field & Nest?
 Or a website or publication that would like me to tell a story?
 Email email@example.com for collaborations, with writing opportunities, or if you simply want to chat.